-Washington, D.C. has one of the best public transportation systems in the country, so if you have the option, you’re usually better off taking the Metro to get where you need to go.
+Washington, D.C. has many options for public transportation, and you can usually take Metro to get where you need to go.
 Even if you’re coming from out of town, most Metro stations in the suburbs have lots or garages where you can leave your car all day.
-All Metro parking is free on weekends or holidays, and three stations even have lots where you can leave your car for up to 10 days.
+All Metro parking is free on weekends or holidays, and a few stations even have lots where you can leave your car for up to 10 days.
 Check out WMATA’s site for details on your nearest station.

 Option 1: Street parking.